-The Prize has been increased from $10,000 to $12,000.
-This is awarded to the winning artist, while their winning work becomes part of the State Art Collection at the Art Gallery of Western Australia.
+The prize of $12,000 is awarded to the winning artist, while their winning work becomes part of the State Art Collection at the Art Gallery of Western Australia.

 In 2011 the Minister for Culture and the Arts, the Honorable John Day announced that the Western Australian Indigenous Art Awards would continue.
 The event however, would become a biennial event and would next be presented at the Art Gallery of Western Australia in 2013.